FMF Certification

 Please attend all online courses through our new FMF website.

-From March 2026, registration will be required to qualify for a license extension for the risk calculation software.
-All new licenses will be issued exclusively through the new website.
+From March 2026, registration will be required to qualify for access to your license extension for the risk calculation software.
+License files can be downloaded without audit from your own FMF page.

 Further updates and requirements will be posted online soon.